Civic Internet

 But participation can never be bought.
 There must never be a way to substitute money for participation; votes cannot be for sale.
 Voting rights must also be temporary, existing only as long as participants remain engaged.
 Changing the status of participation will change the votes of the respective members.
 Leaving or ceasing to participate will void a person’s votes.

 In addition, the types of votes will vary.
 For example, participants who are more active and hold positions of greater responsibility might vote on both political activities and community operation.
-But casual participants might only be allowed to vote on limited issues.
+Whereas casual participants might only be allowed to vote on limited issues.
 In this way, representation, influence and economic benefit will be based on participation; not money, not connections, not seniority, not politics, but participation.
 This will be critical to protect the community from the subversive influence of concentrated power structures.

 Motivation: So what will persuade people to take part at the scale proposed?
 Although each participant will have his or her own personal reasons, there are a few key motivations.
 The first will be social participation.
 For not only do social groups fulfill the universal need for human contact, but they give us support, security, and validation.